 - uses the results of applied research and of empirical knowledge to produce new goods or services; find new ways to develop products, or to grow a market, i.e., creating value from knowledge.

-- analyses and summaries of primary research.
+- analyses and summarises primary research.
 As well as bringing together the best answers already available, research synthesis identifies gaps in available research to better inform development policy.
 This includes both literature and systematic reviews.

 - supporting researchers to communicate their findings and recommendations effectively.
 Targeted communication between researchers and policy makers or practitioner groups plays an important role in getting research used.

 - making research available and accessible to all stakeholders.
-We are committed to making the products of research funded by Australian aid publicly available and accessible to all.
+We are committed to making the products of research funded by the development program are publicly available and accessible to all.

 Australia supports development research investments driven by the research requirements of our country and regional programs, working with partner governments.